top of page

-If you live with ADHD or Rejection Sensitive Dysphoria during holidays, you may notice your emotions feel extra sharp this time of year.
-Many people report that sensitivity, fear of disappointing others, or worry about being judged climbs quickly once December shows up.
-This is not your imagination.
-The holidays create a perfect storm of social pressure, disrupted routines, emotional expectations, and nervous system overload that make RSD feel louder and faster.
+If you live with ADHD or Rejection Sensitive Dysphoria (RSD) during the holidays, you might feel your emotions intensify.
+Many people experience heightened sensitivity, fear of disappointing others, or anxiety about being judged as December approaches.
+This isn't just in your head.
+The holidays create a perfect storm of social pressure, disrupted routines, emotional expectations, and nervous system overload, making RSD feel louder and faster.

 RSD reacts strongly to the possibility of rejection, criticism, or disappointment.
-When the season adds more interactions, more expectations, and more opportunities for misunderstanding, the emotional volume naturally goes up.
+With more interactions, expectations, and opportunities for misunderstanding, the emotional volume naturally rises.

 Once you understand why this happens, you can support your brain in a kinder and more effective way.